avoidwork/abaaso/README.md

 abaaso extends the prototypes of Array, Element, Number, and String with methods (functions).

+### REST
+Hypermedia As The Engine Of Application State (HATEOAS) can be enabled by setting abaaso.state.header to a custom HTTP header, which triggers stateful binding.
+Listeners for all states must be set before the initial URI is retrieved.

+URIs are treated as Objects via String representations.
+This means the HTTP verbs are available as methods, including jsonp()!

+### API Documention
+API documentation is available at http://abaaso.com

 ### Example
 abaaso namespace is aliased to $, to allow for a nice short syntax: